wso2/docs-choreo-dev/en/docs/concepts/concepts.md

 # Concepts

 !!! info
-    The **concepts** will be categoried under appropriate high-level topics and add subsections depending on the concepts we would need to add.
+    The **concepts** will be categorized under appropriate high-level topics and add subsections depending on the concepts we would need to add.
 A few concepts are listed on the navigation.
 In addition to this, all the concepts currently in the References section would also be included.

     **Low Code Development**: Would include inportant information and a simple guide on how to develop on low code.
 Introducing the UI options etc. This will also include a guide to ballerina expression syntax.